 Adding insulation to an unfinished attic or a bare roof cuts back on the cost of your energy bills and keeps the temperatures inside your home more comfortable.
 If you’re looking forward to another chilly, drafty winter, now’s the time to get this project underway.
 Handy do-it-yourselfers can complete the installation in a weekend.
 Others may want to call a professional.

-The North American Insulation Manufacturers Association provides photos and step-by-step instructions on how to install insulation.
+The Insulation Institute provides photos and step-by-step instructions on how to install insulation.

 We gathered tips and tricks from experts to help make this process go smoother.
 Read on to find out what they are.